Best 5G home internet in Australia: is the NBN alternative for you?

 (Image credit: Mate)

-If you're thinking about making the leap from your NBN plan to 5G home internet (and the potential power that it holds), then you've come to the right place.
+If you're considering switching from the NBN to 5G home internet (and the potentially faster speeds that it may hold), you've found the right page.

 If you live in an eligible 5G internet coverage area or you can't access a standard NBN fixed-line connection, you may achieve high speeds via a 5G home broadband plan.
 5G home internet plans offer Aussie households a true alternative to the NBN, especially when competitive pricing and great value are added to the mix.